4 Ways to Avoid Injury While Working Out

 4. Take a break when you’re tired

 The easiest way to keep your body safe and healthy when you’re working out is to pay attention to what it’s trying to tell you.
 Your body will tell you when it’s tired.
-When you’re starting to feel yourself slow down, it’s time to take a break.
+When you’re starting to feel slow down, it’s time to take a break.

 Workout breaks don’t have to be lengthy in duration but they are important to take.
-It not only gives you a chance to rest up but it also gives you a little bit of time to catch your breath as well.
+It not only gives you a chance to rest up but also gives you a little bit of time to catch your breath as well.
 The whole point of exercising and working out is so that you can help to build a healthy and strong body.
 If you’re not taking the time to take care of it when it’s showing your warning symptoms, you’re going to start getting a lot more injuries.